English passive voice

-English allows a number of passive constructions that are not possible in many of the other languages with similar passive formation.
-These include promotion of an indirect object to subject (as in Tom was given a bag) and promotion of the complement of a preposition (as in Sue was operated on, leaving a stranded preposition).
+English allows a number of additional passive constructions that are not possible in many other languages with analogous passive formations to the above.
+A sentence's indirect object may be promoted to the subject position—e.g. Tom was given a bag.
+Similarly, the complement of a preposition may be promoted, leaving a stranded preposition—e.g. Sue was operated on.

-Use of the passive in English varies with writing style and field.
-It is generally much less used than the active voice but is more prevalent in scientific writing than in other prose.
-Contemporary style guides discourage excessive use of the passive but appropriate use is generally accepted, for instance where the patient is the topic, the agent is unimportant (and therefore omitted), or the agent is to be highlighted (and therefore placed toward the end).
+The English passive voice is used less often than the active voice, but frequency varies according to the writer's style and the given field of writing.
+Contemporary style guides discourage excessive use of the passive voice but generally consider it to be acceptable in certain situations, such as when the patient is the topic of the sentence, when the agent is unimportant and therefore omitted, or when the agent is placed near the end of a sentence as a means of emphasis.